Pandinosaurus/ExtractPatches/README.md

 # ExtractPatches
 A simple C++ utility to automatically extract color and grayscale patches.
-Initiated for pairwise and unpaired colorization tasks.

 ## What you should do
 - Create a data folder containing the images you would like to use (i.e. 1 folder for color images, 1 folder for grayscale images)